HumanMachineLab/llm-context-ts/README.md

 Text segmentation is a fundamental NLP task that involves identifying topic boundaries in documents.
 This research explores how modern LLMs can be leveraged for this task using different methodologies:

 1. **Direct LLM-based segmentation**: Using prompts to determine if consecutive sentences belong to the same topic
-2. **RAG-enhanced segmentation**: Incorporating retrieval-augmented generation for context-aware decisions
+2. **RAG-enhanced segmentation**: Incorporating retrieval-augmented generation for context-aware decisions ⚠️ **[EXPERIMENTAL - Work in Progress]**
 3. **Multi-model comparison**: Evaluating performance across different LLMs (Mistral, GPT-4o, OpenAI o1, DeepSeek)

+> **Note**: The RAG-based segmentation approach is currently experimental and under active development.
+Results may vary and the implementation is subject to significant changes.

 ## 📊 Datasets